 It has been a wet summer so far with no end in sight.
 You may be noticing signs of water intrusion in your property or looking for ways to ensure that your property stays dry and comfortable.

 Your home is constantly being tested by the elements and can use hundreds of gallons of tap water on a daily basis.
 If a home is well built and maintained then there is little need for worry.
-If this is not the case there could be excessive damage to your home including mold, rotting wood and structural damage.
+If this is not the case there could be excessive damage to your home including mould, rotting wood and structural damage.
 Your home need to repel water, have proper ventilation, have a dry and firm foundation and have plumbing that is free of leaks.

 Exterior Moisture Problems